jvanderaa/nornir-nautobot/CONTRIBUTING.md

 ## Installing dependencies for local development

 This repository uses [poetry](https://python-poetry.org/) for dependency management and [invoke](http://www.pyinvoke.org) for task execution.
+To see what invoke commands are available, issue the command `invoke --list`.

 Follow these steps to set up your local development environment: